keyu-wang-2002/Embedding-based-infer/source code/scoring function/README.md

 ### Steps to score the MCS

 - **data process:**  See in the folder **./OpenKE/dataProcess**.
 We first get the triple forms of data using NaturalOWL.
 The triple forms of data are stored in the folder **./dataProcess/tsvData**.
 Then we run the code **./dataProcess/2OpenkeFormat.py** to get the required data for training.
-- **training :**  Take ontology UOBM-lite-10-35 and applying RESCAL as example.
-Directly run **train_rescal_UOBM35.py** .
-Then UOBM-lite-10-35  is trained by RESCAL model, and the semantic vectors of axioms in UOBM-lite-10-35 ontology are stored in the folder **./embed/rescal_UOBM35_embed.vec**.
+- **training :**  Take ontology UOBM-lite-10-35 and applying TransE as example.
+Run **./exp_train/train_transe_UOBM35.py** .
+Then UOBM-lite-10-35  is trained by TransE model, and the semantic vectors of axioms in UOBM-lite-10-35 ontology are stored in the folder **./embed/rescal_UOBM35_embed.vec**.
 - **scoring**: Take ontology UOBM-lite-10-35 and applying RESCAL as example.
-Directly run **score_rescal_UOBM35.py** , then we can get the score of each MCS of the ontology UOBM-lite-10-35.
+Directly run **./exp_score/score_rescal_UOBM35.py** , then we can get the score of each MCS of the ontology UOBM-lite-10-35.